-Kate’s board experience includes directorships in Integrated Research Ltd, the South Australian TAB, Australian Central Credit Union Ltd, and Festival City Broadcasters Ltd, and chairmanships of Saab Intelligent Transport Systems Ltd and Bassett Consulting Engineers.
-She currently holds directorships in Tech Project Pty Ltd and bzpay Pty Ltd and chairs accounting firm, Acrru Harris Orchard.
+Kate’s board experience includes directorships in Integrated Research Ltd, the South Australian TAB, Australian Central Credit Union Ltd, Festival City Broadcasters Ltd, Tech Project Pty Ltd and chairmanships of Saab Intelligent Transport Systems Ltd, Bassett Consulting Engineers and Accru Harris Orchard.
+She currently Chairs MGA Whittles Group Future Directions Committee.

 A regular public speaker on governance issues, Kate was a committee member for the independent review of the governance of soccer in Australia as well as a member of the University of Adelaide’s Independent Selection Committee.
 She is currently a fellow of the Institute of Company Directors, and a member of the Law Society of South Australia.

 Law Degree (University of Adelaide)